 As AC units become more sophisticated through the development of modern technologies, controlling them becomes more complicated.
 Most modern air conditioners now have variable fan speeds to allow you to cool the room faster or raise temperatures promptly.

-I found that even the cheapest AC units now have multiple operating modes, which allows me to select the appropriate mode for the temperature I need for the room, and the unit will automatically adjust the settings.
-As a result, even window-type ACs now have LED displays so users can see and change their settings.
+I found that even the cheapest air conditioners now have more than one mode of operation.
+This lets me choose the mode that works best for the temperature I want in the room, and the unit will change the settings for me.
+So, even air conditioners with windows now have LED screens so people can see and change the settings.

 Because of these developments in AC technology, remote controls also needed to evolve to keep up with these advancements.
 It is very normal nowadays to see AC remote controls have their own LED displays so you can keep track of the unit’s operations and control the settings as you please.